CSS-Electronics/canedge-influxdb-writer/dashboard-writer/aws_lambda_example/README.md

 AWS Lambda functions are a smart way to auto-execute code on every log file upload.

-Below we describe how you can set up an AWS Lambda function to automatically run the dashboard-writer script every time a new log file is uploaded.
+Below we describe how you can set up an AWS Lambda function to automatically run the script when a new log file is uploaded.

 ---